Warren Buffett Two-List Rule: The 25/5 Priority System

 You have 12 goals on your list.
 You worked on 7 of them last month.
 And you made meaningful progress on exactly zero.

-The Two-List Method, often attributed to Warren Buffett, argues that goals sitting at positions 6 through 25 on your priority list aren’t harmless backups.
-They’re the reason your top priorities never get done.
-A meta-analysis of goal-setting research by Locke and Latham found that committing to fewer, more specific goals produced significantly higher performance than pursuing broad, diffuse objectives [1].
-The problem isn’t your effort.
-It’s your refusal to eliminate.
+The Warren Buffett two-list rule, popularized through a story involving his pilot Mike Flint, argues that goals sitting at positions 6 through 25 on your priority list are not harmless backups.
+They are the reason your top priorities never get done.
+A meta-analysis by Locke and Latham, restated in their 2020 inductive review, finds that commitment and specificity (not goal count) drive higher performance [1][9].
+The problem is not your effort, it is your refusal to eliminate.

 What you will learn

-- How to run the complete Two-List process (the 5/25 rule) in one sitting
+• How to run the complete two-list rule (the 25/5 system) in one sitting

-- When to use the Two-List Method vs. other prioritization frameworks like the Eisenhower Matrix
+• When to use the Warren Buffett two-list rule vs. other prioritization frameworks like the Eisenhower Matrix, Pareto, and ABCDE

 Key takeaways

-- The Two-List Method works by making “not doing” as deliberate as “doing” for deferred goals.
+• The Warren Buffett two-list rule works by making “not doing” as deliberate as “doing” for deferred goals.

-- The Elimination Commitment Score (a framework we developed) prevents half-hearted avoidance of deferred goals.
+• The Goals and Progress Elimination Commitment Score (a framework we developed) prevents half-hearted avoidance of deferred goals.

 Is the Warren Buffett Mike Flint story true?